-If you’ve been discharged from bankruptcy for around four years, then most lenders will see as you as no different to anyone else, especially if your credit history has been kept intact.
+If you’ve been discharged from bankruptcy for around four years, then most lenders will view you as a regular applicant.
+This is especially true if your credit history has been kept intact since your bankruptcy.
 This means that after four to five years, you could be eligible for great rates and should only require a 5-10% deposit.

 Tips for applying for a mortgage after bankruptcy

 The last thing you’d want to do after bankruptcy is to rush into a mortgage without speaking to a specialist.
 You’ll be considered a high-risk applicant and will therefore need to proceed with caution.